Xilinx/Vitis_Libraries/docs/src/user_guide/L3_overview.rst

 1.2 Memory Allocation
 ----------------------
 XFBLAS level 3 library supports three different versions of APIs to support memory allocation in device.
 Users could choose from different versions to better support their application based on the cases.
+Examples for using three different versions could be found in :doc:`BLAS Level 3 example<L3_example>`.

 +--------------------------------+-------------------------------------+------------------------------+
 | Already have host memory input | Host memory matrix sizes are padded | Version to choose            |